Blue Apron: History

 As of March 26, 2018, Blue Apron has lost 81.4% of its market value since its initial public offering.

 In May 2018, Blue Apron began selling 4 servings meal kits at 17 Costco locations in California, marking the company's entrance into physical retail and Tim Bensley, formerly of Acosta Sales & Marketing, entered as CFO.

 On August 2, 2018, Blue Apron, announced the total number of customers who paid for a meal delivery had a decrease of 24 percent during the second quarter of 2018 compared to the previous quarter, and the company also indicated total orders had slipped by 23 percent.

 In April 2019, Brad Dickerson was succeeded by Linda Findley Kozlowski as the new CEO of the company.
 However, Dickerson remained at the company as an adviser.

 In November 2020, Alan Blake was succeeded by Charlean Gmunder as the new COO.
 Blake left the company in June to lead operations at Kettle Cuisine.

 In September 2023, food delivery startup Wonder Group agreed to acquire the company for $103 million, which was finalized couple of months later.

+In 2026, Blue Apron introduced a more flexible ordering model, allowing customers to purchase meals without a subscription.
+The company also expanded its weekly menu to over 100 options, including customizable recipes, ready-made meals, and "assemble and bake" dishes.
+Delivery times were reduced to as little as three days.

+In April 2026, Blue Apron's fulfillment operations, owned by FreshRealm, filed for Chapter 11 bankruptcy protection with plans to sell its assets and settle a recall that began in June 2025.
+Blue Apron's fulfillment operations will be sold to Misfits Market, with plans to continue operating during the procedure.
+Blue Apron's remaining assets and operations are not expected to be affected by the bankruptcy filing.